jordirlatgit/git-branch-status/README.md

   * The local branch 'master' is tracking remote branch 'origin/master'.
 * The "local <-> kd35a" section is itemizing all branches on the 'kd35a' remote.
 In this instance:
   * The local branch 'master' is 2 commits behind and 24 commits ahead of the remote branch 'kd35a/master'.
+  * The remote 'kd35a' has no other branches.
 * The "local <-> knovoselic" section is itemizing all branches on the 'knovoselic' remote.
 In this instance:
   * The local branch 'master' is 4 commits behind and 24 commits ahead of the remote branch 'knovoselic/master'.
+  * The remote 'knovoselic' has no other branches.
 * The "local <-> origin" section is itemizing all branches on the 'origin' remote.
 In this instance:
   * The remote branch 'origin/delete-me' is not checked-out locally.
   * The remote branch 'origin/master' is tracked by the local branch 'master'.